KevinCouillard/Omni-Notes-Python/README.rst

 \-Basic UI design from limitations in style options

-\-Repo is messy due to the BeeWare project organization
+\-Repo is messy due to the BeeWare project file organization

 Future State
 ================